Let's have a look at how roughly 9,000 US companies with EcoVadis ratings measure up against our benchmarks and peers in North America and Europe.

 Average overall and theme scoring for companies in the US (2019 and 2023)

-Visit Index Online to compare how averages have changed over the years and narrow down results by size, industry and region
+Visit Index Online to compare how averages have changed over the years and narrow down results by size, industry and region.

-Three Years of Carbon Action
+Part Two: Three Years of Carbon Action

-The latest edition of our Carbon Action Report explores the progress made by the 22,000 companies rated multiple times through the Carbon Action Manager since its launch in 2021.
+The latest edition of our Carbon Action Report explores similiar progress made by the 22,000 companies rated multiple times through the Carbon Action Manager since its launch in 2021.
 The individual changes being made by the companies are quickly aggregating regionally and across global value chains.

 Europe leads the way, with 33% of its companies performing at an Intermediate level on carbon or above – this drops to 23% for North America.
 While the US and Canada have the same percentage of companies at the Advanced and Leader levels (6%) as Europe, nearly half (48%) still have Insufficient carbon management.
 The share of companies in the high-risk ranges emphasizes the need for more targeted improvement efforts.